1400 North 14th Street, 12th Floor

 Arlington, VA 22209

-The Lean Construction Institute’s goals and strategies are addressed by four committees led and made up of member volunteers, with board members serving as liaisons.
-The committees below each has a broad range of goals and objectives it is pursuing through 2017.
+The Lean Construction Institute’s goals and strategies are addressed by committees led and made up of member volunteers, with board members serving as liaisons.
+Each committee below has a broad range of goals and objectives it is pursuing throughout the year.

 The LCI Congress planning team is tasked with steering the theme and content of LCI’s largest event, the annual fall Congress, while seeking opportunities to drive more value for attendees into the program.
 As the LCI Congress location rotates each year, so does the planning team to include the industry thought leader perspectives specific to the region.
 The planning team takes the lead on reviewing abstracts and shaping the content over the five-day program while LCI staff takes the lead on logistics.
 Continuous improvement is embedded into the process with past attendee survey analysis and several knowledge transfer calls with the previous Congress planning team to the new team before they begin planning.
 For more information on LCI Congress, email Joan Piccariello at email@example.com.

 The LCI Education Advisory Group is comprised of industry volunteers who develop Lean education material such as courses and publications for practitioners seeking to improve project delivery through a culture of collaboration and continuous improvement.
 The group also creates and maintains standards in the form of common language, basic practices and fundamental principles.
 Click here for a list of contributing group members.
 For more information on LCI Education, email Kristin Hill at firstname.lastname@example.org.